 A while back it was believed that most disasters, or difficulties were part of the natural order of things.
 However, during the last four generations, progress has changed everyone’s circumstances beyond everything we were originally programmed to cope with.
 From moving at the speed of a horse we now can travel at twice the speed of sound.

 from the peace and quiet of forests and grassland, we are now surrounded by noise and more noise.
-From bearing the grief of our loved ones and close friends we now have world events of carnage and death brought into our home via radio, television, and satellite links.
+From bearing the grief of our loved ones and close friends we now have world events of carnage and death brought into our home via radio, television, and satellite links the World Wide Web, etc.

 Fight or Flight